-4 Adhesives Worker Grade 4 Gelatine Worker Grade 4 - An employee who is responsible for the An employee under minimal supervision supervision of their own work area or able to and who undertakes individual work under minimal supervision. responsibility for work.
+4 Adhesives Worker Grade 4 Gelatine Worker Grade 4 - An employee who is responsible for the An employee under minimal supervision supervision of their own work area or able to and who undertakes individual work under minimal supervision. responsibility for work. work under minimal supervision. responsibility for work.
 Indicative of the major and substantive skills/ Indicative of the major and substantive tasks an employee at this level may perform are skills/ tasks an employee at this level may the following perform are the following: Dispatch administration Dispatch administration Keyboard skills Plant shutdown procedures Routine testing Keyboard skills Raw material preparation Specialised mobile vehicle Material requisition Raw materials preparation Minor maintenance Assistance in on-the-job training to the Assistance in on-the-job training to the level level of the employee's training and of the employee's training and competence competence.
 Boiler (ticket) An employee with a trade certificate where Batch Adjustment under supervision. applicable or trade equivalent skills.
-An employee with a trade certificate or trade equivalent skills.
+Batch Adjustment under supervision. applicable of trade equivalent skills.
+An employee with a trade certificate or trade equivalent skills. equivalent skins.
 An employee who has completed a chemical plant operation certificate course, or an employee who has commenced an Associate Diploma or Advanced Certificate Course.
-3 Adhesives Worker Grade 3 Gelatine Worker Grade 3 An employee responsible for the quality of their An employee who works in a team own work subject to detailed direction or an environment or under general supervision. employee who works in a team environment or under general supervision.
-An employee with training associated with multiple process requirements to enable the An employee who performs work above and competent performance of work within the beyond the skills of an employee at G2. scope of this grade.
-Indicative of the major and substantive skills / Indicative of the major and substantive Indicative of the major and substantive skills / tasks an employee at this level may perform are Indicative of the major and substantive the following: skills/ tasks an employee at this level may perform are the following: the following. perform are the following.
-Forklift permit then ticket Mobile plant permit then license Pre-test sampling Receipt and dispatch of goods Training on batch sheets Stock control of chemicals Weigh-off of finished products Intermediate batch control under vergit off of finished products supervision Repetitive work in handling products Use of and dosing with chemicals Dispatch of product Monitoring of quality parameters Basic assistance to tradespersons Simple function keyboard skills Assistance in on-the-job training to the level of Basic understanding of electrical, the employee's training and competence instrument and mechanical operations Specialist cleaning Assistance in on-the-job training to the Gatekeeping level of the employee's training and Gardening. competence.
+3 Adhesives Worker Grade 3 Gelatine Worker Grade 3 An employee responsible for the quality of their An employee who works in a team own work subject to detailed direction or an environment or under general supervision. employee who works in a team environment or environment of under general supervision. under general supervision.
+An employee with training associated with under general supervision. multiple process requirements to enable the An employee who performs work above and competent performance of work within the beyond the skills of an employee at G2. scope of this grade. begond the skins of an employee at 32. scope of this grade.
+Indicative of the major and substantive skills / Indicative of the major and substantive tasks an employee at this level may perform are skills/ tasks an employee at this level may the following: perform are the following: , , , , , , , , , , , , , , , , , , , Forklift permit then ticket Mobile plant permit then license Pre-test sampling Receipt and dispatch of goods Training on batch sheets Stock control of chemicals Weigh-off of finished products Intermediate batch control under supervision Repetitive work in handling products Use of and dosing with chemicals Dispatch of product Monitoring of quality parameters Basic assistance to tradespersons Simple function keyboard skills Assistance in on-the-job training to the level of Basic understanding of electrical, the employee's training and competence instrument and mechanical operations Specialist cleaning Assistance in on-the-job training to the Gatekeeping level of the employee's training and Gardening. competence.
 2 Adhesives Worker Grade 2 Gelatine Worker Grade 2 An employee who has competently completed An employee with an understanding of the one month's experience as a Grade 1. requirements for Grade 1.
-An employee required to work under routine An employee working to guidelines and supervision work to the level of their training. responsible for the quality of their own a set of the set of th work to the level of their training.
-L
+An employee required to work under routine An employee working to guidelines and supervision work to the level of their training. responsible for the quality of their own supervision work to the level of their training. work to the level of their training.
+I .
+TOTA TO THE ICTOR OF THEIR HUMBING.